 Resolution #4: Improve your professional appeal

 Improving your professional appeal usually goes hand in hand with any other professional goal or resolution you may have this year.
 To improve your professional appeal, and to avoid getting into a monotonous routine at work, you can work on your professional development by taking advantage of a number of opportunities.
-Education should be a number one focus, since it usually has the biggest impact on an employer’s opinion of you.
+Education should be the number one focus since it usually has the biggest impact on an employer’s opinion of you.
 Consider going back to school either in a traditional setting or online to enhance your degree.
 You can also take training courses relevant to your profession to obtain specialist certifications and give yourself extra credibility.
 If you’re not finding any luck in the job market, consider trying out internships to gain experience and develop connections with other professionals in your industry.

 Making resolutions is easy, but keeping them is tough.
 Commit to following each step that gets you closer to a new job, and you might be celebrating next year with a better job and a promising career.